 Adrianna’s 18 days Temple Trail

 After spending two days in Mahabalipuram, Adrianna made her way to Pondicherry.
-A place where she was greeted by Sri Varadaraja Perumal and Sri Ayyappa Swamy Temple.
+Here, she was greeted by Sri Varadaraja Perumal and Sri Ayyappa Swamy Temple.
 Her temple trail continued with a visit to Tanjore.
 The city is blessed with architectural beauties such as the temple dedicated to Lord Shiva, Brihadeeswara Temple.
 The city is also home to the Great Living Chola Temples.
 A renowned UNESCO World Heritage Site.
 Adrianna also wanted to spend a couple of days in the little town, Chettinad.
 Upon arrival, she made her way to the Vairavanpatti Temple.
 The first clan temple Ilayathangudi is also worth visiting.
-Temples in the town are known to be built by Tamil dynasties.
+Tamil dynasties are known to have built the temples.
 One of the many reasons why they are fascinating.

 Adrianna also visited the ancient city, Madurai.
 The city is known for its Dravidian style architectures and is also a famed pilgrimage site.
 The Meenakshi Amma Temple and Koodal Azhagar Temple are some of the places worth visiting in the city.
 After spending a few days in Madurai, Adrianna drove down to Rameshwaram to continue her temple trail.
 The town is known to be one of the holiest places in the country.
 A destination that attracts numerous Hindu pilgrims.
 The coastal town Kanyakumari was Adrianna’s next destination.
 The 3000 years old Kumari Amman Temple and the Vivekananda Rock Memorial are some of the places you must not visit.